bgaze/laravel-crud/README.md

 ### Layout inheritance.

-> This section is written for **classic** theme, but should also work with any theme creating blade templates.
+> This section is written for **crud:classic** theme, but should also work with any theme creating blade templates.
 > See [Custom CRUD theme](doc/custom-theme.md) for more information on CRUD theme creation.

 When a theme creates views, they extend from a provided base layout.